theboman/stock_graph/Readme.md

 We start with the US Airline business.
 Our unfortunate victimes are and what at that time was their declared daily burn rates, in addition we'll use public data for how much cash they had on hand or could borrow back in March of 2020, and what they have done to add to their war chests since.

-Delta Airlines, burn rate, market cap, # of shares, # employees, # planes operating, # serviced routes - all from March '20 United Airlines
+Burn rate, market cap, # of shares, # employees, # planes operating, # serviced routes - all from March '20

+- Delta Airlines
+- United Airlines
-American Airlines
+- American Airlines

-Alaska Airlines
+- Alaska Airlines
-Southwest
+- Southwest
-Jet Blue
+- Jet Blue

-Spirit
+- Spirit
-Frontier
+- Frontier

-Hawaian
+- Hawaian

 Lets use hard facts for Airline Traffic in the US and to do so we'll use the TSA's security gate numbers and thankfully the show year over year numbers.
 This is our first hard fact of the busienss at hand.

+## Current Dev Req.
+We will use as a source TSA's gate numbers per day and year over year
+#### Scraping portion
+- node
+- axios?
+- puppeteer
+- cheerio

+### Tools used
+- VS code
+- Figma
+- D3 - for graph building
+- React?
+Ideally to build in modular way
+- Google Firebase for DB

 ## Tasks
-- build scrapper for TSA flight data - this URL [TSA](https://www.tsa.gov/coronavirus/passenger-throughput?mod=article_inline) some issues
+- Build scraper for TSA flight data - this URL [TSA](https://www.tsa.gov/coronavirus/passenger-throughput?mod=article_inline) some issues
     + cannot seem to display page?
 Is this because of the server side rendering?
     + Https also an issue installed https for node... seems to have fixed?

 - get firestore working //working!
 - add data to firestore //got some need daily updates from TSA
+    - manually added data using this strange example ${} gives a new object in browser can paste
+    - saved object as JSON and now as a JS ref
-- need to inport date or milliseconds so can sort data returned
+- need to inport date or milliseconds so can sort data returned in firestore

-- add as a cron job to Digital ocean server
+- add as a cron job to Digital ocean server to scrape TSA data daily

 - wireframe out how data will be displayed / sort of working
-    -

 - get data into D3 portion